Powerlearnproject/se-day1-assignment-ReginaldElvis-Alba/README.md

 Importance - Creation of software application and systems

 Identify and describe at least three key milestones in the evolution of software engineering.
-Development of Programming languages
+1.Development of Programming languages
-The birth of software engineering
+2.The birth of software engineering
-Rise of Agile methodologies
+3.Rise of Agile methodologies

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Requirements - the process of identifying user needs and requirements.